 Living Shorelines take a ‘greener’ approach to stabilizing the shore, as seen in the options toward the left of this diagram from the Natural and Structural Measures for Shoreline Stabilization brochure created by the Systems Approach to Geomorphic Engineering (SAGE 2015).
 Diagram from NOAA Living Shorelines.

 A Living Shoreline constructed in Panama City, Florida using plants and oyster shell.

-When constructed correctly, a LSL is a shoreline management practice that not only provides erosion control, but also maintains coastal processes.
-Like naturally-vegetated coastlines, LSLs can help reduce wave energy and storm water flow rate, buffer storms, reduce erosion and property loss, trap sediment, maintain natural sediment movement, improve water quality, filter pollutants, allow tidal water exchange, preserve coastal resiliency, provide recreation, and provide important fish and wildlife habitat.
+When constructed correctly, a LSL not only provides erosion control, but also maintains coastal processes.
+Like naturally-vegetated coastlines, LSLs can help reduce wave energy and storm impacts, reduce erosion and property loss, trap sediments, improve water clarity, filter pollutants, preserve coastal resiliency, provide recreational opportunities, and provide important fish and wildlife habitat.

 Providing information through signs and online content helps people better appreciate and understand LSL projects around the state.
 At this waterfront park in Sarasota, the shoreline is stabilized by native plants and rock.